henryksloan/sugarcubes/README.md

 ## Next steps
 * Usable FA edit mode
-    * Editing transitions with the context menu
     * State naming, labels (should these JFLAP features be merged?)
-    * Implement undo/redo for moving and creating states
     * Keyboard shortcuts for context menu operations
     * Multiple select mode
         * Click-drag starting on the background